Joel Osteen church spokesman: 'We have never closed our doors'

 - Church disputes online criticism, will open at noon Tuesday

-(CNN)Pastor Joel Osteen's Houston megachurch has rejected allegations that it isn't opening its doors to residents displaced by flooding, saying that it will do so on Tuesday.
+(CNN)Pastor Joel Osteen's Houston megachurch says it's opening its doors Tuesday to residents displaced by flooding.

 Lakewood Church, which was founded by Osteen's father in the 1950s, posted on social media Monday that the venue was "inaccessible due to severe flooding" following Hurricane Harvey, which has been downgraded to a tropical storm.

 The message included the National Guard rescue hotline, along with a list of shelters that displaced Texans could go to.
-Many criticized the church for not taking people in.

-The church disputed the backlash.
+Many on social media criticized the church for not taking people in, but the church disputed the backlash.
 "We have never closed our doors.
 We will continue to be a distribution center for those in need," church spokesman and Osteen's father-in-law Donald Iloff said.

 "We are prepared to shelter people once the cities and county shelters reach capacity.
 Lakewood will be a value to the community in the aftermath of this storm in helping our fellow citizens rebuild their lives."